 Our learning team does not mandate the kind of learning adults will embark on.
 It is up to every single person, teacher, administrator, parent, and grandparent, etc. to choose how much and where they want to develop.
 What we do is to provide rituals and a community which act as catalysts for our individual efforts to keep growing.

 we create a unique and tailored way of learning for each learner.
 Our curriculum facilitates the process of discovery – encouraging exploration and experimentation.
-Learners are able to customise their learning pathways and the curriculum facilitates their holistic development.
+Learners are able to customize their learning pathways and the curriculum facilitates their holistic development.

 and it is changed and adjusted together with the learner according to their changing level of energy, areas of interest and ability.
 School buildings and activities are modular and flexible providing enough opportunities for personalization and flexibility.